fillipe-gsm/python-tsp/docs/solvers.rst

         Maximum processing time in seconds.
 If not provided, the method stops only when there were 3 temperature cycles with no improvement or if max_iterations is set.

-    max_iterations {None}
-        Maximum number of iteratons to run.
-If not provided the method stops only when there were 3 temperature cycles with no improvement or if max_processing_time is set.

     rng {None}
         A python random number generator which can be seeded to ensure